katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 === Bigcommerce ===
 Contributors: katzwebdesign, katzwebservices
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=Bigcommerce%20for%20WordPress&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: ecommerce, interspire, bigcommerce, big commerce, e-commerce, woocommerce, shop, cart, paypal, authorize, authorize.net, stock control, ecommerce, zencart, volition, shopsite, oscommerce, zen cart, prestashop, merchant
+Tags: ecommerce, bigcommerce, big commerce, e-commerce, woocommerce, shop, cart, paypal, authorize, authorize.net, stock control, ecommerce, zencart, volition, shopsite, oscommerce, zen cart, prestashop, merchant
 Requires at least: 3.2
 Tested up to: 3.6.1
-Stable tag: 1.7.1
+Stable tag: 1.7.2
 License: GPLv2

 Integrate Bigcommerce hosted eCommerce shopping cart product images and links into WordPress.

 == Description ==

-> <a href="http://wordpress.org/support/view/plugin-reviews/interspire-bigcommerce?rate=5#postform"><strong>Please rate this plugin!</strong></a>
+> <a href="http://wordpress.org/support/view/plugin-reviews/interspire-bigcommerce?rate=5#postform">__Please rate this plugin!__</a>

 You want to spend your time writing the best content, not hunting for the link or image for the product you're blogging about.
 This plugin is powerful and simple to set up.
 It's a must have if you use WordPress and Bigcommerce.